david-grs/david-grs.github.io/_posts/2016-03-20-tls_performance_overhead_cost_linux.markdown

 > entire data is known at link-time, which allows the pre-calculation of all offsets.
 > <p>&nbsp;</p>
 > If you are using **dynamic modules**, there will be a lookup each time you access the thread local variable, but
-> you have some options in order to avoid it in speed critical code.
+> you have some options in order to avoid it in speed-critical code.

 #&micro;-benchmarking the access of TLS data